 While the first course of action is to repair windshields rather than replace them, there are millions that must be replaced annually.
-To be more precise, roughly 15 million windshields replaced each year in the United States, the vast majority of these replaced windshields, equivalent to about 600 million pounds of glass and plastic, have been ending up in landfills.
-That is starting to change, however, as some windshield replacement companies embrace recycling in an effort to help their customers move closer to zero waste.
+Millions of windshields are replaced each year in the United States.
+Leading windshield replacement companies are now embracing recycling of old auto glass, including windshields.

 The problem with recycling windshields